 Please give us a few minutes of your time to respond to our survey.
 We really appreciate it.

-Reading Japanese Law,' taught in Japanese by Prof. Atsushi Kinami of Kyoto University, is among the courses in comparative and foreign law offered at Michigan.
-Through its Japanese Legal Studies Program, Michigan offers opportunities that include a Law and Japanese Studies dual degree and a semester abroad program at Waseda University Law School in Tokyo.
+Reading Japanese Law, taught in Japanese by Prof. Atsushi Kinami of Kyoto University, is among the courses in comparative and foreign law offered at Michigan.
+Other offerings include a Law and Japanese Studies dual degree and a semester-abroad program at Waseda University Law School in Tokyo.
 In addition, approximately one-third of all Michigan Law faculty have participated in the School's exchange program with the University of Tokyo.– Mark West, Dean and Nippon Life Professor of Law